Serbia in the Middle Ages: Origin and expansion

-Following the defeat of Byzantine by the Normans in 1081 at Dyrrachium, Bodin of Duklja attacked Byzantine territories deeper in the Balkans, conquering Raška and the old Vlastimirović country.
+Following the defeat of Byzantine by the Normans in 1081 at Dyrrachium, Bodin of Duklja attacked Byzantine territories deeper in the Balkans, conquering Serbia and the old Vlastimirović country.
 Bodin installed his courtiers and nephews, Vukan and Marko, as the local governors, župans, in c.
 1082.
 Marko was never mentioned again in the records, and historians later named this dynasty after Vukan, though technically it was Marko who was a progenitor of the new dynasty, as his son succeeded Vukan.
 During the wars with John Doukas, after Byzantine's recapture of Dyrrachium in 1085, Vukan initially lost several fortified cities fighting on the side of his paramount ruler, Bodin.
 However, he later severed vassal connections to Duklja by 1090 during Bodin's captivity by the Byzantines and took the title of grand župan, thereby emerging as the most powerful ruler in ancient Dalmatia (central-west Balkans).

 Vukan broke into the Byzantine-held Kosovo Field in 1093, conquering and burning the town of Lipljan.
 Emperor Alexios I Komnenos personally headed the army to engage Vukan.
 However, Vukan withdrew to the fortified town of Zvečan and offered a negotiation.
 The emperor's acceptance points to the importance Vukan apparently had.
 Vukan seems to be aware of the power he had as he soon broke the truce again, attacking Kosovo again in 1093–1094.
 He defeated a Byzantine army led by the emperor's nephew John Komnenos and continued his advance, conquering initially the Kosovo Field area between Zvečan and Lipljan, but also advancing deeper into the Byzantine territory, plundering the surroundings of Skopje and acquiring Vranje and Polog Valley.
 Emperor Alexios I Komnenos again came to Lipljan in the summer of 1094, and Vukan again negotiated.
 He accepted not to attack Byzantine lands in the future, sending to the Byzantine Empire his fraternal nephews Uroš and Stefan Vukan and some 20 other cousins and župans, as collateral.
 Before his death in c.
 1112–1115, Vukan attacked the Byzantines once again in the spring of 1106.
 Before the fighting ended in November of the same year, Vukan once again defeated John Komnenos.
 Vukan also intervened in the neighboring Duklja.
 After the death of King Bodin, Vukan participated in the succession wars.
 He supported Kočapar in his opposition to Dobroslav II.
-In the Battle at Morača, Dobroslav II was defeated, captured and sent to Raška in chains.
+In the Battle at Morača, Dobroslav II was defeated, captured and sent to Serbia in chains.
 Kočapar and Vukan then took over Duklja, plundering a "very big part of Dalmatia".
 Vukan later married his historically-unnamed daughter to Vladimir, Kočapar's successor to the throne of Duklja.
 He then liberated Dobroslav, as he was a paternal uncle of king Vladimir.